BASEBALL CARDS LUBBOCK TX

 The 1950s were the golden age of baseball cards in Lubbock, as in most of America.
 More and more kids were taking up the hobby, spurred on by the rising popularity of the major leagues and televised baseball games.
 Card shows in Lubbock drew hundreds of collectors.
 Stars on the Lubbock Pirates like Gaylord Perry further fueled local interest in card collecting.

-Read also: 2022 BASEBALL CARDS TO LOOK FOR
+Read also: BOWMAN PLATINUM BASEBALL CARDS

 The 1960s saw the introduction of color to topps baseball cards in 1963, taking the hobby to new heights.
 Teenagers and young adults in Lubbock were fully immersed in collecting, trading, and organizing their baseball cards.
 The city’s first dedicated baseball card shop opened in 1964, Baseball Card City, which was a haven for collectors for decades.